18F/18f.gsa.gov/_team/cm.md

 CM Lubinski is a developer at 18F, where he primarily works in Python but is also skill in several other languages, including Scala.
 Based in Chicago, he most recently worked on the Peace Corps site redesign, in conjunction with a team of developers and designers.

-CM came to 18F from CFPB, where he was working on a technical fellowship.
+CM came to 18F from the Consumer Financial Protection Bureau, where he was worked on a technical fellowship.
 Prior to that, he worked at a variety of startups and received a master’s degree in computer science.

 CM says he was attracted to 18F because of the scale of the projects he could work on.